 Ingrid Gottfries has been described as a fearless and controversial head of clinic.
 During the 1970s changes occurred at the psychiatric department at St Lars hospital and several new treatment methods were introduced.
 Ingrid Gottfries prioritised action therapy, psychodrama, family therapy, and ADL as the most important methods.
 Those reports in which she had input reveal her to be a chief physician who relied on reasoning and reflection.
 “It is hard to be a doctor within the field of psychiatry”, she wrote.
 She also mulled over the therapeutic tradition in which she had been schooled and reflected on the role of chief physician.
 She highlighted the connection that she was able to forge with both her colleagues and patients through the psychodrama group, particularly with the latter which she otherwise felt hard to get close to.

 Ingrid Gottfries married Nils Christensson, a colleague from St Lars hospital, in 1980 and their marriage lasted until Nils passed away in 1991.
-When Ingrid Gottfries got married she moved from her house in Lund into an apartment in the centre of town.
+When Ingrid Gottfries became a widow, she moved from a house in Lund into an apartment in the centre of town.

 In 1984 the new psychiatric care unit opened at Lilla Gråbrödersgatan in Lund and Ingrid Gottfries became chief physician at ÖVC.
 She carried on working there until her retirement in 1991.
 In addition to her day job she also trained as a psychotherapist and in 1988 she became qualified within that field.
 She then ran a private psychotherapy practise until 1991.